wilkinsanchez/100DaysofCloud/Journey/025/Day25.md

 ## Cloud Research

 During this lab I worked on setting up Azure locks to protect the most important resources of my cloud environment.
-With Azure locks we can prevent accidental resources of important cloud resources for example.
+With Azure locks we can prevent accidental deletion of important cloud resources for example.

 ## Resources